sourcegraph/sourcegraph-public-snapshot/doc/admin/postgres.md

 ### Manual upgrades in sourcegraph/server deployments

-These instructions can be followed when manual Postgres upgrades are preferred. **Ensure** the previous `sourcegraph/server` image is completely stopped before proceeding.
+These instructions can be followed when manual Postgres upgrades are preferred (e.g. if mounting the Docker socket isn't an option). **Ensure** the previous `sourcegraph/server` image is completely stopped before proceeding.

 Assuming Postgres data must be upgraded from `9.6` to `11` and your Sourcegraph directory is at `$HOME/.sourcegraph`, here is how it would be done: